 - Playa Las Pocitas Mancora: This beach is within walking distance of Playa Mancora (where the action is) but is very tranquil and chill.
 I prefer to stay here when I visit Mancora, and then walk to Playa Mancora and the surrounding area when I want to go to a bar, shop, take surfing lessons, or go to a restaurant.

 - Playa Arenillas: This beach is in Vichayito Mancora, which is another one of my favorite sections to visit.
 My experience of the area is that it can be a bit crowded with families, but still manages to provide a tranquil and fun experience.
 The town surrounding the beach has got some great local restaurants, cafes and bars.
 Playa Arenillas is approximately a 45-minute walk, or 15-minute motor-taxi ride from Playa Mancora.

 - Playa Los Oreganos: This beach is approximately a 30-minute motor-taxi ride from Playa Mancora.
-I don’t recommend trying to walk here, as it’s quite a distance away.
-I experienced this town to be the most local of the four listed here, and the beach here is one of the more beautiful beaches in the area.
-The water at Playa Los Oreganos area appeared to be a little more green, and calmer, than that of the other beaches in the area, which I liked.
-The area also felt more tropical to me than the others.
-Definitely check this beach out if you plan on spending more than a few days in Mancora, and have the time.
+I wouldn’t recommend attempting to walk here, as it’s quite a distance away.
+In my experience, this town was the most local among the four listed here, and its beach is one of the most beautiful in the area.
+The water at Playa Los Oreganos appeared slightly greener and calmer compared to the other beaches, which I personally enjoyed.
+The area also gave off a more tropical vibe.
+If you have the time and plan on spending more than a few days in Mancora, I definitely suggest checking out this beach.

 2. Watch the Sunset